Vandannh/CryptoFile/README.md

 # CryptoFile
 An cloud service that store files on a secure and smooth way.
-It contains two part.
-One part for the server and one part for the client.
+It contains tree part.
+One part for the server, one part for the desktop client and one part for the mobile client.

 ## Run application
 You run the application by starting the server.
 After that you can run the jar-fil called CryptoFile.jar.